Employee Rights & Labour Law in Bangladesh

 Every worker’s wages shall be paid before the expiry of the seventh day after the last day of the payable wage period.

-Where any worker’s employment is terminated by retirement or by the employer, whether by retrenchment, discharge, removal, dismissal or otherwise, the wages payable to him shall be paid before the expiry of the seventh working day from the day on which his employment is so terminated according to Employee Rights & Labour Law in Bangladesh.
+Where any worker’s employment is terminated by retirement or by the employer, whether by retrenchment, discharge, removal, dismissal or otherwise, the wages payable to him shall be paid before the expiry of the seventh working day from the day on which his employment is so terminated according to Employee Rights & Labour LAW IN BANGLADESH.

 All salary payments shall be made on a working day.